CLAD: Constrained Latent Action Diffusion for Vision-Language Procedure Planning: Method

 \subsection{Problem Definition}

 We define the vision-language procedure planning task as follows.
-Given the start visual observation $o_s$, the start natural language description (short phrase) $N_s$, the goal visual observation $o_g$, and the goal natural language description (short phrase) $N_g$, the model is tasked to predict the intermediate actions that bring the start state to the goal state, i.e., the action plan $\pi=a_{1:T}$ for the time horizon $T$.
+Given the start visual observation $o_s$, the start natural language description (short phrase) $N_s$, the goal visual observation $o_g$, and the goal natural language description (short phrase) $N_g$, the model is tasked to predict the intermediate actions that bring the start state to the goal state, i.e., the step plan $\pi=a_{1:T}$ for the time horizon $T$ and $a_{1:T}$ are categorical labels.
+Here we follow the definition of action in procedure planning, i.e. an action is in the form of categorical label.
 More formally, the task can be written as $p(\pi \mid o_s, o_g, N_s, N_g)$.
 Our method further uses the task class $\hat{c}$ as auxiliary, hence

 The planning first predicts the task class $\hat{c}$ using the start observation $o_s$ and the goal observation $o_g$ and then generates the action plan $\pi$ by $o_s$, $o_g$, $N_S$, $N_g$, and $\hat{c}$.